 Semi-permanent hair color is vastly underrated.
 It delivers vivid color without (too much) commitment.
-In fact, the four- to six-week lasting period is roughly equivalent to that of most color trends, meaning you can switch from rose gold to blorange to champagne pink and back again.
-It’s a trend spotter’s/lazy girl’s dream to start back at square one with natural color, no wait required.
+The four- to six-week lasting period is roughly equivalent to most color trends, meaning you can switch from rose gold to blorange to champagne pink and back again.
+It’s a trend spotter’s/lazy person's dream to start back at square one with natural color; no wait required.

 If you’ve stayed away from semi-permanent color in fear of a spotty, uneven fade-out, don’t worry.
-According to AJ Lordet, senior celebrity colorist at Pierre Michel Salon, “Many semi colors will start to fade away after 15 or so shampoos whereas permanent color won’t fade away, it just fades.”
+According to Lordet, “Many semi colors will start to fade away after 15 or so shampoos whereas permanent color won’t fade away, it just fades.”
 With proper care, the color should leave nice and evenly, diminishing indiscriminately to the naked eye.
-Take it from Tiffanie Richards, colorist at Nunzio Saviano Salon, who says, “The awesome thing about semi-permanent color is it will never grow out with a line of demarcation.”
-In fact, she says that semi-permanent hair color is a favorite among her clientele.
+Take it from Richards, who says, “The awesome thing about semi-permanent color is it will never grow out with a line of demarcation.”
+She says that semi-permanent hair color is a favorite among her clientele.

 According to Lordet, the strength and longevity of semi-permanent color rely on the peroxide in the formula: “The level of peroxide you use to mix the dye with can vary from product to product.”
 Stronger peroxide equals more coverage and brighter shades, though you may see a small root line grow in before the color fades away.
 Weaker peroxide will provide less coverage and brilliancy (especially in fashion tones, like reds, golds, and ashes).

-Ozel is all for a professional treatment.
+Ozel is all for professional treatment.
 “Don’t try it on your own,” he says.
-“Seek a professional to pick the right semi color for you!
+“Seek a professional to pick the right semi-color for you!
 You want to make sure you get the results you’re after.”
-After all, four to six weeks can seem like an incredibly long time if you’re not confident in the way your hair looks.
+Four to six weeks can seem like an incredibly long time if you’re not confident in the way your hair looks.